appliedbits/draft-sliwa-stir-oob-transparent-discovery/draft-sliwa-stir-oob-transparent-discovery.md

 This document defines a Discovery Service for STIR Out-of-Band (OOB) Call Placement Services (CPS).
 The Discovery Service enables Authentication Services (AS) and Verification Services (VS) to quickly determine which CPS is responsible for a given telephone number (TN) or Service Provider Code (SPC), allowing retrieval of PASSporTs even when SIP Identity headers are removed by non-IP or hybrid network segments.
 The Discovery Service leverages a CPS URI certificate extension, which allows STIR Certificates or Delegate Certificates to embed an HTTPS URI for the CPS serving the TNs or SPCs covered by the certificate.

-A built-in monitoring component continuously watches STI Certificate Transparency (STI-CT) logs for new or updated certificates containing this extension, automatically registering TN->CPS and SPC->CPS mappings.
-These mappings are exposed via a simple REST API for fast lookups, eliminating the need for bilateral provisioning and enabling transparent, cryptographically verifiable CPS discovery.

 --- middle

 # Introduction

 In a STIR ecosystem, defined primarily by {{RFC8224}}, {{RFC8225}}, and {{RFC8226}}, and specifically when enabling Out-of-Band (OOB) delivery of PASSporTs defined in {{RFC8816}}, a Call Placement Service (CPS) plays a vital role, particularly when SIP Identity headers are lost or removed in non-IP or hybrid network environments.
 While the role of CPS was well established in {{RFC8816}}, the challenge remained for the definition of discovering which CPS is responsible for a specific telephone number (TN) or Service Provider Code (SPC) in a secure, scalable, and interoperable way.

 This document introduces a CPS Discovery Service designed to solve that challenge.
-The CPS Discovery Service provides a transparent and cryptographically verifiable method for identifying the correct CPS for any given TN or SPC, supporting OOB call authentication without requiring static configuration or bilateral agreements between service providers.
+The CPS Discovery Service provides a transparent and cryptographically verifiable method for identifying the correct CPS for any given TN or SPC identified in the TNAuthList of a STIR certificate defined in {{RFC8226}}, supporting OOB call authentication without requiring static configuration or bilateral agreements between service providers.

 The CPS Discovery Service operates by leveraging the CPS URI certificate extension defined in {{I-D.sliwa-stir-cert-cps-ext}}.
 This extension allows STIR Certificates {{RFC8226}} or Delegate Certificates {{RFC9060}} to encode an HTTPS URI pointing to the CPS responsible for the TNs or SPCs listed in the certificate's TNAuthList.
-Once such certificates are published to STIR Certificate Transparency (STI-CT) logs defined in {{I-D.wendt-stir-certificate-transparency}}, the CPS URI becomes immediately visible, audit-able, and publicly verifiable by relying parties.
+Once such certificates are published to STIR Certificate Transparency (STI-CT) logs defined in {{I-D.wendt-stir-certificate-transparency}}, the CPS URI becomes immediately visible, auditable, and publicly verifiable by relying parties.

 To facilitate CPS discovery, the Discovery Service continuously monitors these CT logs, extracts CPS URIs from newly issued or updated certificates, and registers mappings from TNs or SPCs to CPS endpoints.
 These mappings are exposed via a simple REST API that supports fast, automated lookups by Authentication Services (AS) and Verification Services (VS).